outrunnl/dbcollect/INSTRUCTIONS.md

 # Force using AWR even if license is not detected:
 dbcollect --force-awr
+# note this also picks up AWRs that have been generated with init.ora setting control_management_pack_access=NONE

-# Pick up local AWRS only (Oracle RAC)
+# Pick up local AWRS only (Oracle RAC) - if you plan to run dbcollect on ALL RAC nodes
+dbcollect --no-rac

+# Do not pick up AWRs from Data Guard Standby databases:
-dbcollect --local
+dbcollect --no-stby

 # Overwrite previous dbcollect ZIP file:
 dbcollect --overwrite
+# or
+dbcollect -o

 # Write ZIP file with different filename (will go to /tmp)
 dbcollect --filename mydbcollect.zip